arvindh-manian/scrape-top-games/README.md

 Scrapes the top games from each year at https://metacritic.com

 ## Why?
-Mostly for me to get experience with BS4, but I thought someone might also find the data sets useful.
+Mostly for me to get experience with BS4 and multithreading, but I thought someone might also find the data sets useful.

 ## How do I use this?
 Usage is pretty simple.